|Nutritional Guidelines (per serving)|

 In a small saucepan, bring the water to a boil.
 Add the sugar, stirring constantly until dissolved.

 Add the leaves from a sprig of basil (about 5 or 6 leaves).
 Cover, reduce the heat, and simmer for about 15 minutes.

 Remove from the heat, keep covered, and let the syrup steep until it cools.

 Strain out the basil leaves and bottle the syrup in a jar.
-Store in the refrigerator for no more than 2 weeks.
+Store in the refrigerator for no more than two weeks.

 Make the Tomojito

-In a cocktail shaker, place the 2 lime wedges, cherry tomato, and basil syrup.
+In a cocktail shaker, place 2 lime wedges, cherry tomato, and basil syrup.
 Muddle well.

 Add vodka and fill the shaker with ice.

 Garnish with a lime wedge and cherry tomato.
 Serve and enjoy.